vinaykukke/unsigned_py/reference/hou-python.md

 ```

 ##### Run PySide UI

 Create and save a UI file with QT Designer.
 It could be just a blank widget (but not Main Window).
-In Houdini run this code in Python Source Editor window:
+In Houdini run this code in python Source Editor window:

 ```python
 # Run *ui file in Houdini